iam-orsu/PoojiADLab/readme.md

   - ***Run 2***
     - Automatically acquires the ip address of Keerthipati-DC and assigns that ip to the DNS Configuration
-    - Automatically joins the Marvel domain
+    - Automatically joins the PoojiCosmeticsl domain
     - Reboots automatically

   - If the workstation vm rebooted automatically